Fudan-iGEM/2025-wiki/pages/collaborations.md

 ## A Collaborative Journey

-Our project's success is deeply rooted in the vibrant iGEM community, which provided invaluable theoretical guidance and a dynamic platform for practical application.
+Our project's success is deeply rooted in the vibrant iGEM community, which provided invaluable guidance and a dynamic platform for practical application.
 We are proud to have collaborated with a diverse network of partners, united by a shared mission to advance our project's goals while empowering the iGEM ecosystem.

 This cooperation was guided by the dual principles of "serving project goals" and "empowering the iGEM community".
 We collaborated with three types of partners: